kel151/1stmilestoneproject/README.md

 So, in this milestone project, I have taken upon myself the additional challenge of designing with colour-blindness in mind.

 ### Scope
-The purpose of this undertaking is to display my education, skills, and projects in a way that is simple and intuitive.
-It is meant to serve as a portfolio, showcasing my professional journey and heavily allude to my career trajectory.
+The purpose of this undertaking is to display my education, skills, and projects in a way that is quick, simple and intuitive.
+It is meant to serve as a portfolio, showcasing my professional journey and career trajectory.<p>

+Having worked in the recuitment space, I understand that recruitrs and employers often don't have the time to sift through detailed resumés and portfolios.
+Additionally, being a marketing professional, I also understand that the attention span of the average buyer/user is growing shorter by the decade.
+Advertisements and promotions must be able to arrest attention within 2 seconds, lest they risk losing the onlooker forever.<p>

+Therefore, this portfolio will be slightly more narrow in scope than some others out there, and <strong>it will prioritise the more "at-a-glance" and "on-the-go" user.</strong>

 ### Structure
 <ol>